SterlingMcKinley/100DaysOfCloud/AWS/Day _28_SUSTAINABILITY_README.md

+In the previous steps, I have provided AWS Cost & Usage Report data in an Amazon S3 bucket.
+Now I must make usage data available in the AWS Glue data catalog for Amazon Athena.
+In order to do this, Amazon Athena allows SQL (Structured Query Language) queries to be executed on the data without loading it into a database.

+In an effort to expand my AWS knowledge and use new services, I chose to utilize AWS Glue to create the connection to S3 bucket,  use AWS Glue Crawler to locate the S3 database and pull data into AWS Glue data catalog for Amazon Athena.
+Once the database was located, I created tables via a DDL (Data Definition Language) SQL statement in Amazon Athena.

+Here is the process I used:

 -Create a new AWS Glue database via the Amazon Athena’s query editor.
 Amazon Athena can connect to your data stored in Amazon S3 using the AWS Glue Data Catalog to store metadata such as table and column names.
 After the connection is made, your databases, tables, and views appear in Athena's query editor

 First I must create an AWS Glue Crawler.
 In the query editor, next to Tables and views, choose Create, and then choose AWS Glue crawler.